Feel Like Something NEEDS to Change?

 Here’s the underlying reality.
-People who come to us are often stuck in some way.
-Don’t worry – it’s a normal situation to be in.
+It’s a normal situation for people who want change to be a bit stuck.
 Sometimes, when we want to make a change, we just do it, and go about our life.
-But important, bigger stuff can be more difficult.
-So if you are looking for change, chances are that something is getting in your way.
+But important, bigger stuff can be more difficult to change.
+So if you are looking for change — maybe even feeling desperate for change — then chances are something is getting in your way.
 It happens to all of us.
 We know what we want, we may even have a clear vision for it, but the solution, the steps, seem just out of reach.

 The Tip: If you notice a belief or perspective that is getting in your way – test it.
 How true is it really?
 Would others think that it is possible?
 If you are willing to consider that the outcome you want might possibly happen – even if you have just a glimmer of hope – it can be sufficient to move you from inaction to action.